Dev-Cris/Dev-Cris/README.md

 Enthusiastic, motivated and dedicated.
 Three words that describe my approach towards programming.
 I've decided to change my career and discovering this complex but fun, intimidating but inviting word of programming, I made the first steps and set out on this journey.
 After finishing a Junior Java Backend Developer Bootcamp, I am eager to overcome bigger challenges and reach bigger achievements.

-* 🌍  I'm based in Debrecen, Hungary
+* 🌍  I'm based in Szentendre, Hungary
 * ✉️  You can contact me at [cris.d.gui@gmail.com](mailto:cris.d.gui@gmail.com)
 * 🧠  I'm learning Data Structures and Algorithms
 * 🤝  I'm open to collaborating on any type of project